WellOiledMachine/Optical-Character-Recognition/README.md

 - **Customizable Text Parsing:** *Currently in development*.

 ## Installation
+**AT THE MOMENT, ONLY LINUX OPERATING SYSTEMS CAN RUN THIS REPOSITORY.**
+*The default tesseract installation version seems to vary based on the OS being used.
+This toolkit uses tesseract version 5, which is the default installation for Linux.
+We are still working on testing fixing this toolkit to run on Windows or MacOS operating systems.*

+### Linux
 First, install the repository and the package requirements using:
 ```bash
 git clone https://github.com/WellOiledMachine/Optical-Character-Recognition.git